mtyt/mtyt.github.io/docs/_posts/2023-02-21-Lennonnet.markdown

 ### Testing the model
 During training, we also validate the model each epoch, with in this case, 10% of the data.
 However, the real proof is of course in the pudding.
-So before running the training, I removed 100 `john` and 100 `not_john` pictures and kept them for testing the model afterwards.
+So before running the training, I removed 100 `'john'` and 100 `'not_john'` pictures and kept them for testing the model afterwards.
-In my test, 96 of the `john` and 99 of the `not_john` pictures were classified correctly by the model.
+In my test, 96 of the `'john'` and 99 of the `'not_john'` pictures were classified correctly by the model.

 You can try out the model yourself in this Colab notebook: